 You can learn a great deal about your health and your body by taking a closer look at your mental and physical symptoms.
 But if you really want to get up-close-and-personal with understanding your body, then the volume and composition of your actual flow can tell you a great deal about your bodily and menstrual health.

 For example, a heavier than normal flow (one that requires excessive changing of sanitary products on a regular basis), while nothing to be frightened of, could be indicative of some sort of health problem.
 Common causes for heavy bleeding (or menorrhagia) could be a hormonal imbalance where an excess of estrogen causes an excess in the uterine lining build-up.
 Other more serious causes can include dysfunctional ovaries or uterine fibroids.

 Of course, a heavier flow is no reason to immediately panic and assume the worst.
 However, if you do notice a change in your regular bodily functions or the heaviness or your flow is excessive enough that it interferes with your daily activities, then you should listen to your body and seek medical advice.

 Our bodies are complex and interesting and a lot better at giving us clues than we may give them credit for.
 Luckily, with so many period apps and tracking options available to women, taking note of your bodily functions doesn’t need to be an endless cycle of marking the calendar and taking notes.

-Listening to your body isn’t an exact science and it should not be anxiety-inducing, or a chore.
-Simply learning to be in tune with yourself and taking notice of anything that feels uncomfortable, unusual or just different to your normal routine can be a good first step.
+Listening to your body isn’t an exact science and it should not be anxiety-inducing or a chore.
+Simply learning to be in tune with yourself and taking notice of anything that feels uncomfortable, unusual, or just different from your normal routine can be a good first step.
 Once you have an understanding of what is usual or unusual for you, you can then begin to assess your findings and perhaps even discover new things about your body that you never knew before.